xplosionmind/old.tommi.space/_notes/public/Quit Flickr.md

 <br>
 <br>

-Switching to Piwigo is one of the steps of the path to [Internet Freedom](/internet-freedom).
+Switching to Piwigo is one of the steps of the path to [[Internet Freedom]].